AhadAydin/Educational-App-For-Kids/README.md

-# Learning App for children
+# Learning App for Kids

 This Android Studio project is a learning app designed for children aged 7-10.
 The app features a login and sign-up screen powered by Firebase for user authentication.
 Once logged in, children are taken to the main menu, where they can access various educational games and features.